legacysurvey/legacysurvey/pages/dr6/files.rst

 Raw Data
 ========

-NOAO access to raw and calibrated images will be available a few weeks after the DR6 release date.
+Astro Data Lab [1]_ access to raw and calibrated images will be available a few weeks after the DR6 release date.

-Raw and Calibrated Legacy Survey images are available from the NOAO Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
+Raw and Calibrated Legacy Survey images are available from the Astro Data Lab's Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
 The input data used to create the stacked images, Tractor catalogs, etc. comprise images taken by the dedicated DECam Legacy Survey